 Algorithmic electroacoustic music by Risto Holopainen.

-Some of the synthesis techniques used, such as cross-coupled feedback FM systems with up to six oscillators and linear ordinary differential equations with quasiperiodic coefficients, are explained elsewhere.
+Some exotic synthesis techniques are used, such as cross-coupled feedback FM systems with up to six oscillators and linear ordinary differential equations with quasiperiodic coefficients.
+These are explained elsewhere.

-An album release of the eleven pieces is planned.
-The final mixes differ somewhat from the raw output of the programs that anyone can recreate by compiling and running them.
+An album release of the eleven pieces is coming up shortly.
+The final mixes differ somewhat from the raw output of the programs.
 All pieces were treated with acoustic processing and some analog filters, spring reverbs, ring modulation and other effects.

 The titles are: